ICIQ-DMP/ICIQ-DMP.github.io/_posts/eChempad/Developer-Guide/2023-07-05-Setting-up-development-environment.md

 - File -> project structure -> set language level to 1.8 (lambdas annotations..)
 - File -> Settings -> Plugins -> ZK framework
 - File -> Settings -> Plugins -> JPA buddy

+### Increase terminal buffer size
+Usually you will run out of space in the terminal screen.
+Use this in IDEA to increase the buffer of the terminal:

+open "File" => "Settings..." => "Editor" => "General" => "Console" activate "Override console cycle buffer size" from its default value of 1024kB to your needs.